 Premiere Pro feature aims to organize large-scale projects.

 Adobe Premiere Pro announced a new I-didn't-think-I-needed-this-but-I'm-glad-it's-here feature dubbed Productions.
 Before we dive into exactly what it is.
 It's not available yet.
 Let me repeat that for our skim-readers: this a "coming soon" situation.
 It's like the pre-roll footage before the actual trailer.
-This is great and all but can we get to it.
-Speaking of:

 When released, Productions is going to improve workflow.
 You can look at it as a robust content management directory that lets you easily access assets from different projects and the option to locally share the assets with multiple users.